26th April 2021

-We have seen this in practice over the past 10 years of schools using Cornerstones and use the same approach in our new curriculum.
-Connections between subjects shouldn’t jar or distract children; they should be authentic if a project is to flow.
-As one teacher who trialled the new projects said:
+We have seen this in practice over the past 10 years of schools using the Cornerstones Curriculum and have honed the approach further in our latest curriculum framework, Curriculum 22.
+Projects are mapped out in a termly sequence, with authentic connections made within and between subjects.
+As one teacher who uses the new projects says:

 “The children’s geographical knowledge has definitely improved.
 It’s enabled us to go deeper into what a subject, like geography, is and they can see how it links to other areas of the curriculum.
 The project has flowed so well.’’
 Katherine Birchall, Curriculum Lead at Reedness Primary School

-To connect National Curriculum subject aspects, knowledge and skills on an even larger scale, the curriculum is underpinned by 10 ‘Big Ideas’ that thread throughout projects and develop children’s understanding over time.
+To connect National Curriculum subject aspects, knowledge and skills on an even larger scale, the Cornerstones Curriculum has 10 ‘Big Ideas’ that thread throughout projects and develop children’s understanding over time.
 These themes and ‘larger concepts’, as Ofsted call them, lend coherence to the curriculum.
 We’ve written more about big ideas and connectivity here.

-Our new projects are subject driven and have been expertly designed to be taught in subject schemas and in sequence.
+Forming a full, interconnected curriculum, the projects are ambitious and subject driven, and have been expertly designed to be taught in a correct sequence.
 Spanning Year 1 to Year 6, the projects offer full coverage for history, geography, art and design and design and technology, with science available over the next few months.
+Each term, a teacher has a main project with a history or geography focus, along with mini projects that cover the other foundation subjects (which have also been carefully mapped out in sequence).
 English coverage opportunities are provided through inspiring English packs, described later in this blog.
-The complete suite of new projects offers you unrivalled curriculum sequencing and connectivity – perfect for learning impact and those Ofsted deep dives.
+The complete suite of projects offers you unrivalled curriculum sequencing and connectivity – perfect for learning impact and those Ofsted deep dives.

 The entire curriculum follows a rigorous knowledge and skills framework that provides clear progression, with skills and knowledge outcomes identified for every lesson.
-The framework behind this allows teachers to monitor progress easily over time and check coverage.
+The framework behind this allows teachers and leaders to monitor progress easily over time, and to check coverage.
 At the end of each KS2 project, during the Express stage, short summative tests give you the opportunity to undertake a more focused assessment of children’s knowledge acquisition.

 The project lesson series are written in sequence and introduce knowledge in manageable chunks.
 This supports cognitive load theory and avoids overwhelming children with too much information at one time.
+Crucially, content and resources are sequenced so that children are not expected to perform a skill without first learning the key knowledge required.
 We’ve also included a focused ‘memorable experience’ at the beginning, with a suggested alternative school-based option if you wish to keep costs to a minimum.
 A new introductory knowledge lesson also helps teachers to equip children with key knowledge beforehand.

-The good news for teachers is that each project is fully supported by carefully researched, high quality lesson resources.
+The good news for teachers is that each project is fully supported by carefully researched, high-quality lesson resources.
 These include reading texts, videos, podcasts and stunning information packs.
 The resources have been designed to present instructions and information clearly, preventing too many sources of information from being given at the same time.
-Further resources in our KRPs include:
+As mentioned earlier, our resources enable children to learn the knowledge required to perform increasingly complex skills.
+Further resources in our projects include:

-The new curriculum projects offer you a flexible approach to the planning and delivery of English.
+The curriculum projects offer you a flexible approach to the planning and delivery of English.
 As mentioned earlier, each project includes a special English pack.
-These packs provide you with high quality resources activity ideas to help deliver English, with opportunities for children to read and explore stimulating texts while writing for different purposes across a range of genres.
+These packs provide you with high-quality resources activity ideas to help deliver English, with opportunities for children to read and explore stimulating texts while writing for different purposes across a range of genres.